-Investment income for the period ended June 30, 2022 amounted to approximately \$63,000 and was comprised primarily of income from investments.
-Operating expenses for the period totalled approximately \$278,000.

-The management expense ratio ("MER") was 2.71% for Class A and 2.71% for Class F for the period ended June 30, 2022.
-Excluding issuance costs and interest expenses, the MER was 2.65% for Class A and 2.65% for Class F for the period ended June 30, 2022.
-The loss for the period amounted to approximately \$5.9 million.
+Investment income for the partial period ended June 30, 2022 amounted to approximately \$29,000 and was comprised primarily of interest earned on cash balances.
+Operating expenses for the partial period totalled approximately \$281,000.
+The management expense ratio ("MER") was 11.27% for Class A and 7.75% for Class F for the partial period ended June 30, 2022.
+The MER is high as a result of the inclusion of issuance costs as part of the expenses used to calculate the ratio in the year of the initial public offering.
+Excluding issuance costs and interest expenses, the MER was 3.57% for Class A and 3.86% for Class F for the partial period ended June 30, 2022.
+The loss for the partial period amounted to approximately \$7.2 million.
 It is not the intention of the Fund to generate net investment income but instead, as described earlier, to generate capital appreciation and significant tax benefits over the life of the Fund.

-On a per unit basis, the net assets per Class A attributable to unitholders of the Fund decreased by 29.8% from \$17.74 on December 31, 2021 to \$12.46 on June 30, 2022.
-On a per unit basis, the net assets per Class F attributable to unitholders of the Fund decreased by 29.7% from \$18.49 on December 31, 2021 to \$12.99 on June 30, 2022.
-The decrease is attributable primarily to net realized losses on the investment portfolio.
-A net loss on investments of \$5.6 million has been recorded as at June 30, 2022.
+On a per unit basis, the net assets per Class A attributable to unitholders of the Fund decreased by 27.8% from \$23.09 at inception to \$16.68 on June 30, 2022.
+On a per unit basis, the net assets per Class F attributable to unitholders of the Fund decreased by 27.8% from \$24.04 at inception to \$17.36 on June 30, 2022.
+The decrease is attributable primarily to unrealized losses on the investment portfolio and the premiums paid for flow-through shares.
+An unrealized loss on investments of \$6.9 million has been recorded as at June 30, 2022.